expo/expo/docs/pages/guides/authentication.md

 #### Custom Apps

-Consider using the [`expo-facebook`](/versions/latest/sdk/facebook) module for native auth as it supports some nonstandard OAuth features implemented by Facebook.
+Consider using the [`react-native-fbsdk-next`](https://github.com/thebergamo/react-native-fbsdk-next) module with [Config Plugins](/guides/config-plugins/) for native auth as it supports some nonstandard OAuth features implemented by Facebook.

 - The custom scheme provided by Facebook is `fb` followed by the **project ID** (ex: `fb145668956753819`):
 - Add `facebookScheme: 'fb<YOUR FBID>'` to your **app.config.js** or **app.json**.
 Example: `{ facebookScheme: "fb145668956753819" }` (notice the `fb` prefix).